 So I would love to hear what you think?
 Do you prefer the idea of clay being left to organically become the form it desires to be at the guidance of a potter's hands?
 Or are you appealed to the control, distortion and manipulation of the process?

 Please post your comments and I will enjoy discussing with you...

 My working ethos is 'Play & Revelation' where I continually explore new ways of working, sometimes even destroying works to transform into new!

 Sonya is thrilled to announce that she has been accepted as a provisional member at the Cotswold Craftsmen and will be exhibiting her work at a number of County Shows in 2018 - watch her events page for more upcoming details!

-Sonya's newly launched 'Sonoran Vortex' vase collection and stoneware 'Leaf Platters' will be available to purchase through a new online platform called 'Art Offers' in Spring 2018 - just in time for displaying those blossoming flowers!
+Sonya's newly launched 'Sonoran Vortex' vase collection and stoneware 'Leaf Platters' will be available to purchase through a new online platform called 'Art Offers' in Summer 2018.

 Sonya blogs about her recent tuition project with Tom - learn how a 'Lilly Pad Frog Incense Holder' was made!
 Book your own pottery tuition session with Sonya here.